San7o/santOS/TESTING.md

 If thests are enabled in the build system, the final kernel will accept the flag `test` during boot.
 This will run all the tests and stop.
+The output will be written to both teminal display and in COM1 serial port, on qemu you can use the flag `-serial stdio` to receive the output in the terminal you are launghing qemu from, or you could redirect the output over the network with `-serial tcp::4444,server`.

 A grub entry is already provided to test the kernel: